monarch-initiative/SvAnna/docs/tutorial.rst

 Phenotype prioritization against the `Reduced von Willebrand factor activity <https://hpo.jax.org/app/browse/term/HP:0008330>`_. causes the SV affecting the *VWF* gene to be most highly prioritized variant.
-It is a 13 bp deletion that is located between the *VWEF and *CD9* genes.
+It is a 13 bp deletion that is located between the *VWF* and *CD9* genes.
 It is scored as a promoter variant by SvAnna because the deletion is only 30 bp upstream of a VWF transcript, while it is about 75.60 kb downstream of *CD9*.

 .. image:: img/vwf-transcripts.png